Engagement and the Lack of Engagement Process

 If you are unable to engage with your studies due to your physical or mental health the Support to Study regulations may apply.

-If you are withdrawn, you have the right to appeal within 10 working days from the date that the withdrawal notification is sent to you via email.
+If you are notified of an intention to be withdrawn, you have the right to appeal within 10 working days from the date that notification is received.
+The notification is sent via email, and will provide details of the appeals procedure.

-3. The grounds under which appeals may be made are: That you were unable to engage in the University’s procedures at the time for good reason; That the procedures were not conducted fairly and/or in accordance with the published regulations.
+• That you were unable to engage in the University’s procedures at the time for good reason;

 Meeting with the Progression Advice Team will enable you to discuss your concerns or difficulties with your studies and will aim to help you to re-engage with your course.
 They will also signpost you to other support services.